LESCO Latest News and Updates

 The Prime Minister of Pakistan has announced the winter package for the whole country.
 In this package, the electricity unit will be charged at a fixed rate.
 The consumers will be charged a new discounted rate for additional use of electricity from the same period of last year.
 For example, if a consumer consumed 200 units last January and now he consumes 300 units then the additional 100 units will be charged for a new discounted rate.

-It will give relief to consumers from high electricity bills during winter as they have paid huge amounts for their bills during summer.
-It is a good move by the PM, but he should think to provide a permanent relief in electricity prices for the betterment of the masses.
+It will give relief to consumers from high electricity bills during winter, as they have paid huge amounts for their bills during summer.
+It is a good move by the PM, but he should consider providing permanent relief in electricity prices for the betterment of the masses.

 September’s power tariff slashed by Rs1.28 per unit under FPA